BazzaCuda/MinimalistMediaPlayerX/README.md

 Control | Action
 ------- | ------
-`Ctrl-H`                | toggle the [H]elp panel listing all the keyboard and mouse functions `ALT-SPACEBAR`          | activate the system menu to get to the About Box and the Keyboard help panel `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR`              | pause/resume playback of audio/video. pause/resume slideshow of images `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma, saturation and captions/progress bar brightness to normal
+`Ctrl-H`                | toggle the [H]elp panel listing all the keyboard and mouse functions `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR`              | pause/resume playback of audio/video. pause/resume slideshow of images `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma, saturation and captions/progress bar brightness to normal
-`Numlock and mouse`     | with NumLock on, run your mouse along the progress bar to quickly "scrub" backwards and forwards through the video
+`Ctrl and mouse`        | with a Ctrl key down, run your mouse along the progress bar to quickly "scrub" backwards and forwards through the video
-`Ctrl and mouse`        | alternatively, hold a Ctrl key down to temporarily "scrub" along the progress bar with the mouse `Right Arrow`           | pauses the video and steps forwards one frame.
+`Right Arrow`           | pauses the video and steps forwards one frame.
 Can be held down for rapid continuous stepping `Left Arrow`            | pauses the video and steps backwards one frame.
 Can be held down for rapid continuous stepping `Up Arrow`              | increase the volume.
 Can be held down for rapid increase